Blazesoft-Ltd/Blockvote/README.md

 # Blockvote
+Blockvote is a Secure and Transparent Decentralized Voting App (DApp) for institutions and organizations.

-A blockchain powered voting decentralized application (DApp) made as a proof of concept(Not ready for production).
+<strong>N.B.: Blockvote made as a proof of concept and is not suitable for production use.</strong>